Winnipesaukee Muskrats: Manchester Silkworms

 The Manchester Silkworms began play in 2000 as the third Connecticut-based NECBL team.
 The Silkworms' high water mark occurred from 2004 to 2008 when they recorded five consecutive playoff appearances.
-The team hosted the 2004 NECBL All-Star Game and achieved a franchise best 24-17 record in the same season.
+The team hosted the 2004 NECBL All-Star Game and achieved a franchise best 24–17 record in the same season.

 Laconia Muskrats

 After the 2009 season, Silkworms owner Ed Slegeski sold the franchise to a team of partners led by Jonathan and Noah Crane.
 The Muskrats name was selected from a Name-the-Team contest.
 In February 2012, the Laconia Parks and Recreation Commission approved a plan of the Muskrats to sell alcohol in a pavilion beyond left field at Robbie Mills Field that would be separate from general seating.
 On April 30, the club announced the construction of a manual scoreboard patterned after the Green Monster at Fenway Park in Boston at the left-field fence.
-The wall, 17 ft tall and 88 ft in length, was built during the 2012 season, and painted green by the end of the season, but the party deck was not finished.
+The wall, 17 ft tall and 88 ft in length, was built during the 2012 season.

 Winnipesaukee Muskrats

-After the 2015 season, new General Manager Kristian Svindland changed the name of the team from Laconia to Winnipesaukee, the name of Laconia's "Big Lake", to appeal to the entire region.
+After the 2015 season, new general manager Kristian Svindland changed the name of the team from Laconia to Winnipesaukee, the name of Laconia's "Big Lake", to appeal to the entire region.

 The Muskrats folded following the 2022 season after the league's governing board rejected the team's strategy to house players.